jeevantenny/Bedrock-Disc-Pack/README.md

 **For Minecraft Bedrock Edition version 1.21.100 and later**
 ***Pack Version 1.1.2***

 This addon adds a few vanilla music by C418 as music discs.
 This pack can be used as a template to add more music discs to the game.
-This pack was inspired by the Edd's More Music Discs addon but no code was directly copied over (it was used as a base on how to structure my own code.)
+This pack was inspired by the [Edd's More Music Discs addon](https://mcpedl.com/edds-more-music-discs/) but no code was directly copied over (it was used as a base on how to structure my own code.)

 All Assets in the pack are original.

 Disclaimer: I haven't got the chance to test out this version of the pack yet.
+Let me know if it breaks...